Gertrud Kraus: Biography

 Gertrud Kraus was born in 1901 in Vienna, Austria-Hungary.
 Her father, Leopold Kraus, and her mother, Olga (née Neubauer), married in Prague in 1899.
 They had four children: Robert (1900), Gertrud (1901), Margarethe (1902) and Victor (1903).

 Kraus studied piano at the State Academy in Vienna but after graduating decided that what she really loved was dance.
 She enrolled again at the State Academy, this time in the modern dance department headed by Gertrud Bodenwieser.
 After graduation, she joined Bodenwieser's dance company.

 A few months later, she opened a studio and began rehearsing solos to perform by herself.
 Her first independent recital took place in a large hall that she hired herself.
 Friends warned her of the risk involved, but she said: "If it's going to be a flop, at least it will be a spectacular one!"

-In the 1920s, Kraus's style was known as expressionistic dance, or German dance.
+In the 1920s, Kraus's style was known as expressionist dance, or German dance.

-In 1929 Gertrud Kraus, together with Gisa Geert, was chief assistant to Rudolf von Laban, director of a trade union parade during the "Vienna Festival" in Vienna.
+In 1929, Gertrud Kraus, together with Gisa Geert, was chief assistant to Rudolf von Laban, director of a trade union parade during the "Vienna Festival" in Vienna.

 In 1930, an impresario invited her to perform in Mandate Palestine.
 Her tour was a great success and she was invited back the following season.
 In 1933, her company performed her work Die Stadt wartet ("The City Waits"), presenting the modern metropolis as a fascinating but dangerous place.
 It was based on a short story by Maxim Gorki.
-On the night that Adolf Hitler was elected chancellor of Germany, Kraus's company performed this piece on the open-air stage in the Burg-garden next to the Hofburg.
+On the night that Adolf Hitler was elected chancellor of Germany, Kraus's company performed this piece on the open-air stage in the palace gardens ('Burggarten') next to the Hofburg in Vienna.